Camden Neurological and Stroke Service

 South Wing, St Pancras Hospital, 4 St Pancras Way

-The team consists of physiotherapists, occupational therapists, speech and language therapists, clinical neurological psychologists, a dietician and rehabilitation assistants.
-Service users can be referred to one or more disciplines within the team.
-The service was formerly known as Camden REACH neuro team.
+The team consists of physiotherapists, occupational therapists, neuropsychologists, speech and language therapists and rehabilitation assistants.
+Patients can be referred to one or more disciplines within the team.

 - Community Neurological Rehabilitation Service